johnnylarner/pandas-polars-pyspark/README.md

 Behind the scenes, this creates a virtual environment and installs `ppp` along with its dependencies into a new virtualenv.
 Whenever you run `poetry run <command>`, that `<command>` is actually run inside the virtualenv managed by poetry.

 You can now import functions and classes from the module with `import ppp`.

+### Authenticating with AWS
+To request credentials for our AWS user, please contact @johnnylarner.
+Once you have these, you can configure your credentials by running:

+    aws configure

+### Building the terraform stack
+To update or build the terraform stack, run:

+    terraform init && terraform apply

+This will prompt you for use input

+### Destroying the stack
+To destory the stack, run:

+    terraform destroy

 ### Testing